blogtheristo/blogtheristo/README.md

 Because your device operating causing emissions are the problem; it will be addressed;
 soon.
 What is measured and followed are sooner fixed.
-Lets make this a fun journey 🥰😊🍀🍀🍀🍀🍀. achievements vs. restrictions do work better.
+Let's make this a fun journey 🥰😊🍀🍀🍀🍀🍀.
+Achievements work better than restrictions.
 Use of an intelligent building ecosystem using 5G/IoT Sensors (Wirepas) and fuel cells ecosystem.

 ## Hard Skills

 ✔️ Climate Tech, Hydrogen PoCs, AI Agents

 ✔️ Generative AI
 ✔️ Microsoft AI Studio
 ✔️ Foundation Models and its services

 ✔️ Cloud Security as Cloud Architect role

 ✔️ MAUI .NET Multi Platform development with Blazor

 ✔️ Oqtane is an open source CMS and Application Framework that provides advanced functionality for developing web, mobile, and desktop applications on .NET.
 It leverages Blazor to compose a fully dynamic digital experience.
 Whether you are looking for a platform to accelerate your web development efforts, or simply interested in exploring the anatomy of a large-scale Blazor application, Oqtane provides a solid foundation based on proven enterprise architectural principles and patterns.